-5.1 User Modules
+5.1 Router Apps

-You may run custom software programs in the router to enhance the features of the router.
-Use the User Modules menu item to add new software modules to the router, to remove them, or to change their configuration.
-Use the Browse button to select the user module (compiled module has tgz extension).
-Use the Add button to add a user module.
+You may run custom software programs, called Router Apps (formerly User Modules), in the router to enhance the router's features.
+Use the Router Apps menu item, see Figure 80, to add a new application to the router, remove them, or change its configuration.
+First, use the Choose File button to select the app (compiled application has .tgz extension).
+Next, use the Add or Update button to add an application to the router.